NehaBanjara/MySmartContractOnLandRegistorySystem/README.md

-# MySmartContractOnLandRegistrySystem
+# MySmartContractOnLandRegistorySystem
-# Land Registry System using Blockchain
+# Land Registory System using Blockchain

 ## Overview
 The **Land Registry System** is a  **Blockchain- powered smart contract** that enables **secure, transparent, and tamper-proof** land ownership management.
 It allows users to **register land parcels, verify ownership, and transfer property rights** securely without intermediaries.